pojiro/file_watch/README.md

 # or
 $ mix escript.install hex file_watch

-# if you use asdf, both of above don't forget to do
+# if you use asdf, after both of above don't forget to do
 $ asdf reshim
 ```

 ### How to run

-    $ ./fwatch
+    $ fwatch

 ### How to get config template

-    $ ./fwatch --config-template
+    $ fwatch --config-template

 ## Acknowledgment